famiu/feline.nvim/USAGE.md

 - `colors` - A table containing custom [color value presets](#value-presets).
 The value of `colors.fg` and `colors.bg` also represent the default foreground and background colors, respectively.
 - `separators` - A table containing custom [separator value presets](#value-presets).
 - `default_hl` - A table defining the default highlights for the active and inactive statusline.
 It can contain two values inside of it, `active` and `inactive`.
 They define values of the `StatusLine` and `StatusLineNC` highlight groups, respectively.
-These two values are configured the same way as a component's `hl` value.
-For most users this configuration option won't be of any use, but it allows you to do some neat things like [using a thin line instead of the inactive statusline](#thin-line-for-horizontal-splits).<br>
+These two values are configured the same way as a component's `hl` value.<br>
-  By default, both of these highlights use `colors.fg` as foreground color and `colors.bg` as background color, and have no styling option set.
+  By default, both of these highlights use `colors.fg` as foreground color and `colors.bg` as background color, and have no styling option set.<br><br>
+  For most users this configuration option probably won't be of any use since it already inherits the default `fg` and `bg` colors by default, but it can be used if you want the highlight for the statusline to be different from the default `fg` or `bg`.
+You can also use it to set `style` attributes to the default statusline highlight, which allows for some neat things like [using a thin line instead of the inactive statusline](#thin-line-for-horizontal-splits).
 - `force_inactive` - A table that determines which buffers should always have the inactive statusline, even when they are active.
 It can have 3 values inside of it, `filetypes`, `buftypes` and `bufnames`, all three of them are tables which contain Lua patterns to match against file type, buffer type and buffer name respectively.<br><br>
   Default: